JohnLCaron/rlauxe/docs/SamplePopulations.md

 ### CLCA without undervotes

 We have CVRs but dont record the undervotes.
-We dont know which cards have undervotes.
-To do that, we need populations.
+Then we need to use populations to specify where the undervotes might be.

 ### OneAudit

 OneAudit handles two somewhat distinct use cases:

 1. There are cvrs for all cards, but the precinct cvrs cant match the physical ballot.
-We know exactly how many cards a contest has in the pool, and the vote count.
-SanFrancisco 2024.
+We know exactly how many cards a contest has in the pool, and the pool's vote count.
+This is the SanFrancisco 2024 test case.

-2. We have a vote count for the "redacted" pools but no cvrs.
+2. We have cvrs from some cards, but not all.
+The remaining cards are in pools with pooled cote counts.
 Undervotes need to be included in the vote count.
+This is the Boulder 2024 test case.
 (Boulder 2024 does not record the undervotes for the redacted pools, so we guess what they are for the simulation.)

+The OneAudit pools are the populations that we need for the audit.

+In San Francisco, the pools do not appear to have one CardStyle, so population.exactContests = false.
+In Boulder, each pool appeasr to have one CardStyle, so population.exactContests = true.

-In both cases we know the vote totals for the population.
-Is the vote count needed for non-OA populations?
+For OneAudit, we know the vote totals for the population.
+Is the general case we dont necissarily know the vote counts for each population.
+But see Ncast section below.

 ## Contest is missing in the MVR